 The Problem with the Use of Extra-Biblical Data in Interpretation

 It is often said that an interpreter of the Bible needs to establish the historical context of a specific passage to interpret it properly.
 What is intended is not a mere mirror-reading—finding clues in the text—but a careful examination of relevant historical and archeological evidence to shed light on the various features of a text (words, images, practices, etc.).
 However, I have long thought that this raises several important problems.
 I am currently writing a book on biblical interpretation, the second volume of which considers several ways of reading the Bible that do not correspond to what it says about itself.
 In many ways, I think this normal view is one of these erring ways of reading Scripture.
-To see some of the reasons I say this, consider the following proposition and its implications: when a historical parallel is used to explain a text, the evidence necessary to establish a link between an extra-biblical data and the text needs to be sufficient to make the point independently.
+To see some of the reasons I say this, consider the following proposition and its implications: when a historical parallel is used to explain a text, the evidence necessary to establish a link between a piece of extra-biblical data and the text needs to be sufficient to make the point independently.
 That is, if the extra-biblical data is said to say something the text itself does not say, this is called imposition or eisegesis—reading into the text something that is not there.
 But if this is true, it means that historical material is not necessary to understand a biblical text.
 That is, if sufficient evidence to justify the use of historical material is only present when the text says as much as the evidence is used to say, historical material is in a significant sense redundant.

 What then is extra-biblical data used for?
 Before we give an answer, a secondary point needs to be made.
 Much use of extra-biblical material is actually a fallacy sometimes called illegitimate totality transfer.1 That is, word or symbol has a semantic range that is narrowed by context to indicate something specific.
 When a true parallel is made between an extra-biblical item and the text, this does not justify reading the whole semantic range of that item into the text.
 The connection is made between two specific points on the semantic range of the text and the item, such a connection does not justify expanding from there to the whole range.
 For example, one may argue that Paul is using the word-group παιδαγωγος (paidagogos, guardian) in Galatians 3-4 in relation to the Roman views of adoption and inheritance, of which this is a key word-group.
 Granted that this connection is legitimate, it would be fallacious to read any more about Roman views of adoption and inheritance into the text than Paul makes clear.
 If we do not allow such a jump, from one point of the semantic context to its entirety, we are then left with our initial proposition: the text must be able to make the point extra-biblical data is used to establish.